 CBD Industry Poised for Further Growth

-Though cannabidiol scarcely represented a distinct product category as recently as 2015, CBD sales rose to more $500 million in 2018.
+Though cannabidiol scarcely represented a distinct product category as recently as 2015, CBD sales rose to more than $500 million in 2018.
 And it is thought the industry could serve a $22 billion market within a few years.
 According to a Brightfield Group study, the lofty projection for 2022 and beyond accounts for more than CBD’s growing presence in the nutraceutical industry.

-Although it is expected to perform exceptionally well in the category, due to anecdotal and clinical evidence of its benefits, which resonates particularly well with nutraceutical devotees; the substance also has applications in diverse industries, propelling its growth.
+Although it is expected to perform exceptionally well in the category due to anecdotal and clinical evidence of its benefits, which resonates particularly well with nutraceutical devotees, the substance also has applications in diverse industries, propelling its growth.